-Jimmy Davis joins the 2016 State Fair livestock judging team as a market sheep judge.
-Davis attended Cameron University and Oklahoma State University, where he received a B.S. degree in Agricultural Education.
-A tested veteran in agricultural education, Davis has been an agriculture teacher and FFA advisor for 24 years.
+Jimmy Davis will serve as the market sheep judge at the 2017 South Dakota State Fair in Huron, South Dakota.
+He attended Cameron University and Oklahoma State University and received a Bachelor of Science degree in Agricultural Education.
+Jimmy has been an agriculture teacher and Future Farmers of America (FFA) advisor for 24 years.
 He raises show lambs as well as breeding stock with his family in Walters, OK.